How to Read Your Naka Power (Utilities) Electricity Bill

 - Customer Charge - A fixed charge to residential customers to cover a portion of the costs of electric facilities such as power lines, generating plants (NWT only; Northwest Territories Power Corporation owns the generation plant in Yellowknife), substations and metering (whether you use any electricity or not).

 - Demand Charge - This charge applies to general service customers and is based on the higher of your actual demand or 75% of your highest demand for power reached during a 12-month period, regardless of total energy used.
-The demand/capacity charge is intended to pay for the costs of building and maintaining those facilities that Naka Power (Yellowknife) and Naka Power (NWT) need to have available to meet peak electricity needs.
+The demand/capacity charge is intended to pay for the costs of building and maintaining those facilities that Naka Power (Utilities) needs to have available to meet peak electricity needs.

 - Energy Charge - This is the cost of the electricity used during the period covered by this bill.

 - Purchase Power Cost Adjustment - This may be a surcharge, a refund or an interim rate adjustment as approved by the NWT Public Utilities Board.
-It reflects the changes in purchased power costs charged to Naka Power (Yellowknife) and Naka Power (NWT) by NPTC.
+It reflects the changes in purchased power costs charged to Naka Power (Utilities) by NPTC.

 - Revenue Adjustment Rider - This may be a surcharge, a refund or an interim rate adjustment as approved by the NWT Public Utilities Board.